San Bernardino International Airport Authority

 - Observes safe work methods and makes appropriate use of related safety equipment as required.

-- Maintains facilities, fueling areas, storage sites, and other work areas in a clean and orderly condition, including securing equipment and tools at the close of the workday.
+- Maintains public facilities, shop and garage areas, storage sites, and other work areas in a clean and orderly condition, including securing equipment at the close of the workday.

-- Assists in maintaining accurate manual and computerized logs and records of work performed and materials and equipment used; prepares reports as required.
+- Maintains accurate logs and records of work performed and materials and equipment used.